qkzk/fm/development.md

   - [x] preview isn't updated for navigation (history, shortcut, marks)
 - [ ] prepare for new version
   - [ ] test every mode
-    - [ ] trash: bottom line is wrong "Enter" doesn't select but restore - refresh & reselect
+    - [x] FIX: trash: bottom line is wrong "Enter" doesn't select but restore - refresh & reselect
     - [x] FIX: input_simple: when height is low, static elements are out of the window
     - [x] FIX: crash when deleting a file in tree mode
   - [x] doc